-1. The authorization of production and possession of a quantity of oil not exceeding three days current allowable production shall not be construed to be the granting of authority to any operator to offer to a market, or market, or any transporter to transport any quantity of oil in excess of the quantity specifically determined to be the total monthly allowable for each respective lease whose allowable shall have been determined by the summation of the monthly quantities determined by the multiplication of the quantity shown in the allowable schedule times the days of the month for which said allowable is effective plus or minus any allowable additions or cancellations multiplied by the days which either or both may be effective during the period covered by the schedule.
+1. The authorization of production and possession of a quantity of oil not exceeding three days current allowable production shall not be construed to be the granting of authority to any operator to offer to a market, or market, or any transporter to transport any quantity of oil in excess of the quantity specifically determined to be the total monthly allowable for each respective lease whose allowable shall have been determined by the summation of the monthly quantities determined by the multiplication of the quantity shown in the allowable is effective plus or minus any allowable additions or cancellations multiplied by the days which either or both may be effective during the period covered by the schedule.